rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 * What metrics can be computed given these integrations?

 ### Assessment of burdens
+This analysis of NYC services adds to an existing body of work that assesses administrative burdens through journey and systems mapping.

-## Challenges in service design
+## Challenges in civic service design
+The design and implementation of these services directly shapes their associated burdens and who bears them by default.
+These burdens are well-known to residents, program staff, and policymakers, yet they persist despite broad motivation to address them.
+Service design and implementation is complex and multifaceted, and there are many challenges associated with seemingly obvious solutions.
+We place service design challenges into three categories: Organizational, Operational, and Technical.
+By categorizing these challenges, we can consider which practical approaches may or may not be effective in addressing them.

 Why hasn't this been done?
 What are the technical, operational, organizational, and other challenges associated with creating such infrastructure?

-By categorizing these challenges, we can consider which approaches may or may not be effective in addressing them.

 ### Operational challenges
 * Challenges related to how programs are designed, implemented, and administered (and the role technology plays in each phase).
 Determined primarily by policy and administrative decisionmaking in the broader context of each organization/program.